 To organize your folders one step further, we've provided the option of adding sub-folders.
 Sub-folders are simply folders that are created within an existing folder.
 For example, you can create a sub-folder called "Reporting" to house all dashboards connected to one project or all boards linked to a certain dashboard!

-Boards, along with dashboards and workdocs, are the final level of monday.com's hierarchy structure.
+Boards, along with dashboards and workdocs, are the final level of monday.com's structural hierarchy.
 This is where the work happens, rather than where the work is housed, like the previous 3 sections in this article.
-But the layering doesn't really stop there; boards have their own hierarchy structure.
+But the layering doesn't really stop there; boards have their own structural hierarchy.